 The OCSSB was established in 2011 as a joint project between the Knight Cancer Institute and the School of Medicine.
 Thus, while it is part of the Department of Biomedical Engineering, the OCSSB maintains strong relationships with other units within OHSU, particularly the Knight Cancer Institute and the Computational Biology program.
-Within the Knight Cancer Institute, we collaborate with the Cancer Early Detection Advanced Research (CEDAR) center and Precision Oncology program for many projects.
-Thus, OCCSB people, including faculty, research staff, collaborators, administrative staff, students, and interns, may have multiple roles or affiliations reflecting the collaborative nature of much of our work.
+Within the Knight Cancer Institute, the OCSSB collaborates with the Cancer Early Detection Advanced Research (CEDAR) center and Precision Oncology program for many projects.

 Summer Gibbs Laboratory

-Summer Gibbs' Lab is focused on the development of optimized imaging reagents to expand the capabilities of macroscopic and microscopic cancer imaging.
-This includes fluorophore development for image-guided surgery, superresolution microscopy, and correlative light and electron microscopy to visualize and characterize cancer from the operating room to the single cell level.
+Development of optimized imaging reagents to expand the capabilities of macroscopic and microscopic cancer imaging.
+Fluorophore development for image-guided surgery, superresolution microscopy, and correlative light and electron microscopy to visualize and characterize cancer.
 Learn more about the Gibbs Lab.

 Xiaolin Nan Laboratory

-Xiaolin Nan studies single molecule spatial systems biology, with a particular interest in understanding how oncogenic signaling modules are assembled and operate in their cellular context and seeking their practical use in designing novel cancer therapeutics.
-His research group takes a multidisciplinary approach that combines biological nanoscopy, biochemistry and bioengineering, and computation to address these challenges.
+Single molecule spatial systems biology, with a particular interest in understanding how oncogenic signaling modules are assembled and operate in their cellular context and seeking their practical use in designing novel cancer therapeutics.
 Learn more about the Nan Lab.

 Daniel Zuckerman Laboratory